December 19th History, Trivia, and Fun Facts

 If I owned a fast food restaurant I would have an extra button for the teller to push if the person said “Please” or was kind.
 That way the cooks could know to add extra fries or something small since the person was so nice.

 Con Man “Count” Victor Lustig almost sold the Eiffel Tower.
 Twice.

-Strangely nearly all superpowers whether mutant, alien, radiaton etc comes with incredible sewing and costume making skills.
+Strangely nearly all superpowers whether mutant, alien, radiation, etc comes with incredible sewing and costume-making skills.